 Drop 2 (Warren H. Brock) Reservoir.
-In May 2008, Metropolitan provided \$28.7 million to join the CAWCD and the Southern Nevada Water Authority ("SNWA") in provided funding for the Bureau of Reclamation's construction of an 8,000 acre-foot off-stream regulating reservoir near Drop 2 of the All-American Canal in Imperial County (officially named the Warren H. Brock Reservoir).
-Construction was completed in October 2010 and the Bureau of Reclamation refunded approximately \$3.71 million in unused contingency funds to Metropolitan.
+In May 2008, Metropolitan-provided \$28.7 million to join the, CAWCD and the Southern Nevada Water Authority ("SNWA") in provided funding for the Bureau of Reclamation's construction of an 8,000 acre-foot off-stream regulating reservoir near Drop 2 of the All-American Canal in Imperial County (officially named the Warren H. Brock Reservoir).
+Construction was completed in October 2010 and the Bureau of Reelamation refunded approximately \$3.71 million in unused contingency funds to Metropolitan.
 The Warren H. Brock Reservoir conserves about 70,000 acre-feet of water per year by capturing and storing water that would otherwise be lost from the system.
-In return for its funding, Metropolitan received 100,000 acre-feet of water that was stored in Lake Mead for its future use and has the ability to receive up to 25,000 acre-feet of water in any single year.
+In return for its funding, Metropolitan received 100,000 acre-feet of water in any single year.
 Besides the additional water supply, the addition of the Warren H. Brock reservoir adds to the flexibility of Colorado River operations by storing underutilized Colorado River water orders caused by unexpected canal outages, changes in weather conditions, and high tributary runoff into the Colorado River.
-As of January 1, 2021 2022, Metropolitan had taken delivery of 35,000 acre-feet of this water and had 65,000 acre-feet remaining in storage.
+As of January 1, 20212022, Metropolitan had taken delivery of 35,000 acre-feet of this water and had 65,000 acre-feet remaining in storage.